Weiming-Hu/AnalogsEnsemble/README.md

 - [R for Windows](https://cran.r-project.org/bin/windows/base/)
 - [Latest Rtools](https://cran.r-project.org/bin/windows/Rtools/)

-Please find a tarball file under `CAnalogs/RAnalogs/precompiled`.
+Please find a tarball file under [`CAnalogs/RAnalogs/releases`](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/releases).
 That is the package file you need to install inside R later.
 Then, open an R session, and run the following command.

 ```
 #install.packages("BH")
 #install.packages("Rcpp")

+# The quiet option is to reduce the amount of standard output.
+Switch the parameter
+# if you prefer to see the full list of warnings
+#
-install.packages("[full path to the tarball file]", type = "source", repo = NULL)
+install.packages("[full path to the tarball file]", type = "source", repo = NULL, quiet = T)
 ```

 On *Windows*, please separate folder names with `\\`.